moveit/moveit_tutorials/README.md

 ### Directory Structure

-* Each tutorial should live in it's own subdirectory within the `./doc/ <>` directory.
+* Each tutorial should live in its own subdirectory within the `./doc/ <>` directory.
+* Add your tutorial to `index.rst` in the root directory.
 * Tutorials should use the following directory structure omitting unnecessary files and subdirectories:

 ```